Brooklyn Museum | Ethnographic UX Research

 Enhancing planning visits

-Visitors want to avoid crowdedness
+Visitors want to avoid crowds

 Understanding the museum' map beforehand